-- 2-1 Align all school improvement plans with the District Improvement Plan. - 2-2 Use vertical teams to develop curriculum, Department Improvement Plans, department-based Problems of Practice and Instructional Rounds in each content area. - 2-3 Implement mixed-level observations of professional practice and peer conferences to improve vertical alignment. - 2-4 Use data team meetings to analyze student performance and make instructional adjustments to improve learning of all students in all content areas. - 2-5 Use technology to facilitate the effective use of student performance data into district, school, department and grade-level data teams. - 2-6 Use best-practice models to create an top-notch alternative high school program that engages every student in a challenging and rigorous program.
+- 2-1 Align all school improvement plans with the District Improvement Plan. - 2-2 Use vertical teams to develop curriculum, Department Improvement Plans, department-based Problems of Practice and Instructional Rounds in each content area. - 2-3 Implement mixed-level observations of professional practice and peer conferences to improve vertical alignment. - 2-4 Use data team meetings to analyze student performance and make instructional adjustments to improve learning of all students in all content areas. - 2-5 Use technology to facilitate the effective use of student performance data into district, school, department and grade-level data teams. - 2-6 Develop capacity of the Walter Fitzgerald Campus to attract students from other school districts on a tuition basis.
 (2 years) - 2-7 Use the District Data Team to analyze district performance data and model effective Data Team practices.
 (2 years) - 2-8 All schools will engage in Instructional Rounds at least twice per year as part of the School Improvement Plan implementation.